Coppa – “delicate flavor and tender, fatty texture”

-For our Coppa making method we take this beautiful cut, add salt, then coat in Fennel & cracked Black Pepper before it’s cured for a minimum of 5 weeks in a controlled environment.
+For our Coppa making method we take this beautiful cut, add salt, then coat in Paprika before it’s cured for a minimum of 5 weeks in a controlled environment.
 Slowly removing the moisture from the meat dries it gently to produce a mature and deep flavour set.
-The salt acts as the preservative, perfectly balanced so it’s not too salty, then adding the fennel & black pepper gives a final boost of flavour.
+The salt acts as the preservative, perfectly balanced so it’s not too salty, then adding the Paprika gives a smoky warmth.

 How best to eat it:

 Coppa, or Capocollo, is esteemed for its delicate flavor and tender, fatty texture.
 Likened to prosciutto, Coppa is best eaten raw and sliced very thin.
 Coppa can be used in many dishes such as Salads, Sandwiches and Charcuterie platters or cheese boards.

 Coppa is the porky cousin to Bresaola (lean beef salumi).